2017 UpdateEconologica.org

 handle crossbar crowning the uprights.

-During this rowing, steering can still be effected
+During this rowing, steering can still be effected by opposing the

-by opposing the arms.
+arms.
 Pushing against the body weight on the saddle, the

 forward

-stroke pulls a chain around a BMX 16T ‘Southpaw” left-handed freewheel on the left side of the rear wheel.
+stroke pulls a chain around a BMX 16T ‘Southpaw” left-handed freewheel on

 The key control mechanism is a pin